wavemaker/wm-cordova-cli/README.md

 A command line untility to build mobile apps created using WaveMaker product.

 The main goal of wm-cordova-cli is to simplify generation of APK or IPA for WaveMaker developers. ```wm-cordova-cli``` combines multiple cordova commands into a single command.
 First, one has to make sure all the required hardware and software are available and installed.
 Then execute the command with the appropriate values for arguments.
-At present, wm-cordova-cli is supported only on mac os.

 ## ANDROID build

 ### Requirements

--   MAC machine
+-   Linux or MAC

 -   Latest Android Studio